 Ahar of India

 Ahar is a sub-caste of the dominant shudra caste in India.
 Ahar are usually the people who own most of the land in the areas where they live.
-Ahar don't take up menial work as a profession and are thus ranked above the other shudras in the ritual caste hierarchy.
+Ahar don't take up menial work as a vocation and are thus ranked above the other shudras in the ritual caste hierarchy.
 Marriage of people in this community is restricted to other shudra subcastes.
 Ahar consider themselves to be Brahmin but real Brahmins do not like to mingle with them.
 They are Hindu by faith and worship Narsingdeo, their family deity and Ganwat, their village deity.

 High caste communities may feel less need for a Savior than others do.
 Jesus said it is hard for the rich to enter the kingdom of heaven.